jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Unlike genes and phenotypes, extended phenotypes become part of the environment and are available for other creatures to use.
 For example, hermit crabs move into empty snail shells, fish and frogs fill the ponds that beavers dammed, and squirrels sometimes fix up and den in old bird nests.
 This shows that the creator of an extended phenotype is not always its user.

 Raccoons are the ultimate example.
+Originally from the tropical forests of Central America and Mexico, these intelligent creatures create dens in hollow trees and grow thicker fur and fat stores for winter.
+However, unlike squirrels, raccoons do not insulate their dens, store food, or fully hibernate.

+They slowly increased their range into warmer parts of America.
+But when human barns, garages, and garbage arrived, these adaptive creatures' range exploded.
+Piggybacking on civilization, raccoons not only survived climates they couldn't naturally endure, they thrived.
+Many urbanites around the world know all too well.
+It's why our garbage bins must be raccoon-proofed.
+Or at least try to be, as these creatures often outwit us.

-Originally from the tropical forests of Central America, these intelligent creatures naturally create dens in hollow trees and grow thicker fur and fat stores for winter.
-However, unlike squirrels, raccoons do not naturally insulate their burrows, store food, or fully hibernate.
-Still, they have managed to spread their range into Mexico and warmer parts of America.
-And when human civilization's barns, garages, and garbage, expanded into colder climates they can't naturally survive in.
-Although urban raccoons created none of these things, they can use them, and so natural selection rewards them in great numbers.
-But unlike a squirrel, who renews the biological ecosystem it feeds on by planting many nuts each year, the urban raccoon renews nothing it depends on—giving back neither to the technological ecosystem that feeds it nor to the biological one it has left behind.
+Contrast them with another city creature, squirrels.
+Urban raccoons create nothing in the urban environment, but can still consistently find enough homes and food to prosper.
+A squirrel does the same, but renews the biological ecosystem it feeds on by planting many nuts each year.
+An urban raccoon renews nothing it depends on—giving back neither to the technological ecosystem that feeds it nor to the biological one it has left behind.
+In nature, taking and giving back are the same act—the squirrel can't feed itself without seeding the forest.
+Our technological ecosystem has no such mechanism.
+Here, you can try to take without ever giving back.
+It's up to parents, belief systems, or policies to keep us honest.

 So, to stay a player in the game of life, creatures can stand out via their genes, phenotypes, and extended phenotypes.
 The right mixture means an animal can harvest enough resources and protect itself long enough to procreate and thereby keep playing the game.

 Now, in our quest to better understand ourselves, which of these scenarios do you think best describes humans in the 21st century?

+- without the mechanism, we urban raccoons must do what natural selection does automatically for the squirrel....

 ### Doesn't My Insurance Cover This?